shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 ![png](../images/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington/output_50_0.png)

-The impact of Wellington's topology is also seen in the availability of council playground options.
+The impact of Wellington's topography is also seen in the availability of council playground options.
 In a future post, it would be interesting to see the choices available per capita - since flatter suburbs are also more likely to have higher population density.

 | Nearest playground | Second nearest playground|